flpeters/serverless_opensense_dwd_importer/README.md

 - `--deployment <IBM|LOCAL|REMOTE>` to adapt deployment request (LOCAL will mean -i)

-### wsksetup.py and wskshutdown.py
+### `./deployment_tmp/wsksetup.py` and `./deployment_tmp/wskshutdown.py`
-This components start and stop your local openwhisk env
+These components start and stop your local openwhisk environment.

-Run `python deployment_tmp/wsksetup.py --config <PATH_TO_YOUR_CONFIG>` to start a local openwhisk env with your config
+Run `python deployment_tmp/wsksetup.py --config <PATH_TO_YOUR_CONFIG>` to start a local openwhisk env with your config.

-If you dont have an config enter any path to an config.json file and a config with all needed key value pairs will be created
+If you dont have a config, enter any path to a config.json file and a config with all needed key value pairs will be created.

-This scripts can be skipped if you don't want to deploy locally
+These scripts can be skipped if you don't want to deploy locally.

-Run `python deployment_tmp/wskshutdown.py` to shutdown openwhisk docker containers
+Run `python deployment_tmp/wskshutdown.py` to shutdown openwhisk docker containers.